erikd/distributed-process-play/Readme.md

   validate the receive count.
 Also need to have a timeout so that if the terminating is not received, the process can still do a calculation on the values it has received and print that out.

+# Known unknowns

+* How is the start of the first epoch determined?
+It is not possible to guarantee that all nodes start simultaneously.

+* How can the receiver know that all messages have been received and it should start calculating?
+Maybe I can build into the protocol an `EndOfMessages` message and wait until it receive one of these from each node to begin the calculation.
+Could also wait until some length of time before the end of epoch two at which to calculate the result in case one of more of the `EndOfMessage` messages gets lost.
+Maybe the last node to start could send all other nodes a `StartFirstEpoch` message to kick things off.

+* How do I signal to the sending thread that its time to switch from the first epoch to the second and that no more messages should be sent?
+Similarly, how do I signal to the receiving thread that the second epoch has finished and the calculations should be done.
+If I want a really tight inner sending loop I might want to use a custom exception type and add an exception handler around the send loop, and in the exception handler, send `EndOfMessages` to all the receivers and then call the function to do the calculation.

+* Don't yet understand distributed-process well enough but will probably need threads and should use the `async` library for that.